fastify/fastify-auth/README.md

 fastify
   .decorate('verifyJWTandLevel', function (request, reply, done) {
     // your validation logic
-    done() // pass an error if the authentication fails })
+    // this callback function must call the `done` function when it complete the validation logic done() // pass an error if the authentication fails })
   .decorate('verifyUserAndPassword', async function (request, reply) {